aarjithn/write-down/readme.md

 - No markdown library dependency - use your choice to render
 - No codemirror
-- Works with React, Vue, Angular, and Plain JS.
+- Works with React, Vue, Angular, <Your favourite library> and Plain JS.

 write-down is based on [Pagedown](https://github.com/StackExchange/pagedown), [Misbehave](https://github.com/orbitbot/misbehave) and [Prism.js](https://github.com/PrismJS/prism), and build using [Stencil](https://github.com/ionic-team/stencil)

 ## Why another markdown editor?

 * Draft.js, Quill.js outputs Richtext, not markdown
-* SimpleMDE is based on Codemirror, quite large in size
+* SimpleMDE, Editor.md are fullfledged editors based on Codemirror, quite large in size

 ## Adding to your project